Water retention curve

-It is used to predict the soil water storage, water supply to the plants (field capacity) and soil aggregate stability.
+It is used to predict soil water storage, plant water supply (field capacity) and soil aggregate stability.
 Due to the hysteretic effect of water filling and draining the pores, different wetting and drying curves may be distinguished.

 The general features of a water retention curve can be seen in the figure, in which the volume water content, θ, is plotted against the matric potential, $\Psi_m$.
-At potentials close to zero, a soil is close to saturation, and water is held in the soil primarily by capillary forces.
+At potentials close to zero, the soil is close to saturation, and water is held in the soil primarily by capillary forces.
 As θ decreases, binding of the water becomes stronger, and at small potentials (more negative, approaching wilting point) water is strongly bound in the smallest of pores, at contact points between grains and as films bound by adsorptive forces around particles.

 Sandy soils will involve mainly capillary binding, and will therefore release most of the water at higher potentials, while clayey soils, with adhesive and osmotic binding, will release water at lower (more negative) potentials.
 At any given potential, peaty soils will usually display much higher moisture contents than clayey soils, which would be expected to hold more water than sandy soils.
 The water holding capacity of any soil is due to the porosity and the nature of the bonding in the soil.

-Curve Models
+Curve models

 The shape of water retention curves can be characterized by several models, one of them known as the van Genuchten model: